 The number of absences permitted by the college or the instructor.
 Instructors must indicate within their syllabus the number of absences the student may accumulate and any remedy they will allow to remove absences.
 The college's academic administration will review students attendance at the midpoint of each quarter.
-Students who are not in attendance at that review period will be withdrawn from the college.
+Students who are not in attendance according to TBI policy will be withdrawn from the college.